 There’s a subtler side to this, though, which is why I think the name is misleading: scarcity is part of it, but the other part is exclusivity.
 People want to feel like they’re part of something, and scarcity interacts with Liking here.
 If it’s rare but anybody could get it, that’s one thing.
 If it’s rare and being offered specifically to you, that’s another thing entirely.
 This is why subscriber deals are great: you’re rewarding people for following you, and giving them access to something rare at the same time.
 It’s like you’re letting them in on a secret, and that takes you a step closer to securing their loyalty.

 You’ve probably noticed a bit of cross-pollination between strands, and that’s with good reason: the human mind is rarely neat, orderly, nor prone to fitting itself into neat categories.
 Also though, these ideas work best when deployed together: a scarce product is one thing, a scarce product from somebody you like is another, a scare product from somebody you like that’s free is going to secure your loyalty through hell and high water.
 It’s up to you to figure out how best to weave these threads together.
-If you want to read more about the psychology of eCommerce, check out our guide to beating shopping cart abandonment.
+If you want to read more about the psychology of eCommerce, check out our ten tips to beating eCommerce cart abandonment in Shopify.
 And hey, if you like what you’re reading (get it?), stick around and check out the rest of the blog.
 We have regular articles on eCommerce, marketing, SEO, app design, and dozens of other topics.
 Trust us: helping you sell things online is what we do.